Eczema Flare-Up

 Recovery Timeline & Skin Care

 According to the National Eczema Association, most eczema flare-ups improve within 1-3 weeks with appropriate treatment, though individual response varies.
-Prescription topical medications typically reduce inflammation within 3-7 days.
-Consistent moisturizing, trigger avoidance, and proper medication use are essential for healing.
+Targeted topical therapy typically reduces inflammation within 3-7 days.
+Consistent moisturizing, trigger avoidance, and proper application are essential for healing.
 Avoid hot showers, harsh soaps, and known irritants.
 Return for evaluation if symptoms worsen, signs of infection develop, or flare-up doesn't improve within 2 weeks.
 This information is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have a medical emergency, call 911 immediately.
 For urgent but non-emergency conditions, visit True Compassion Urgent Care at either our Palm Beach Gardens or Stuart location.
 Always consult with a qualified healthcare provider for personalized medical advice.

 Available at Both Locations